 “I told you so.”

-Valerie Gordon is an award-winning storyteller, long-time television producer and the founder of career and communications strategy firm, Commander-in-She.
+Valerie Gordon is an award-winning storyteller, long-time television producer, and the founder of career and communications strategy firm, Commander-in-She.
 OBVIOUSLY she’s ALREADY thought about the impact of focusing her company on how women can best harness the power of their stories for more success at work… But isn’t it OBVIOUS they’ve ALREADY earned that success by now?
-Contact Commander-in-She for a powerful workshop for your group or organization today!
+Check out our keynotes, workshops, and webinars for your group or organization.